kaggwe-marvin/Learning-Bash/loops/loops.md

-Loops in Bash:
+# Loops in Bash

-Loops are your script's way of doing things repeatedly.
+-Loops are your script's way of doing things repeatedly.
 The for loop is your pal.

-bash
-Copy code
-#!/bin/bash
+-#!/bin/bash
 fruits=("Apple" "Banana" "Orange")

 for fruit in "${fruits[@]}"; do